sot/test-actions/README.md

 # test-actions

-A realistic package with which to test GitHub actions.
+A realistic package with which to test GitHub actions...